manasnarula/HealthyEating/README.md

 *I think that this will do a better job in directly addressing a common challenge in a sort of actionable way.
 Let's See:*

 ![](post1.png)

+It's AI, so obviously it won't be perfect, and perhaps it cannot appeal to human emotion nearly as well as another human, and especially a marketing focused person.
+Still, I think it does a pretty good job using the gain framework to produce a post which exemplifies how healthy eating could help with the "afternoon slump."